KPCC, LAist reporter's account, video of violent arrest while covering protest seemingly contradicts LA County Sheriff's Department's claims

-Los Angeles County sheriff's deputies appeared to violently tackle and arrest KPCC/LAist reporter Josie Huang, who was covering a Saturday night press conference on the ambush-style shooting held at St. Francis Medical Center.
+In the video, deputies appeared to violently tackle and arrest KPCC/LAist reporter Josie Huang, who was covering a Saturday night press conference at St. Francis Medical Center on the ambush-style shooting.

 "'I was filming an arrest when suddenly deputies shout 'back up.'
 Within seconds, I was getting shoved around.
 There was nowhere to back up,'" Huang wrote in a series of videos on Twitter recounting the incident.

-I saw a commotion ahead of me.
-Deputies rushed one man and chased another.

-I was filming an arrest when suddenly deputies shout “back up.”
-Within seconds, I was getting shoved around.
-There was nowhere to back up. pic.twitter.com/Y0amc46NZr

-Authorities claim she did not identify herself as press.
+Authorities said she did not identify herself as press.
 However, video captured by Huang seems to contradict that as she can be heard yelling, "I'm a reporter.
 I'm with KPCC."

 Video taken by ABC7 shows at least five deputies pinning her to the ground before placing her in a patrol car.